Tradandan/cndan/README-wp-full-control.md

 # On Instance Launch (Dynamic Path Version)

-This README provides an updated script for automating the setup of WordPress and phpMyAdmin using the `wp-full-control.sh.x` script from your GitHub repository.
+This README provides an updated script for automating the setup of WordPress and phpMyAdmin using the `wp-full-control.sh.x` script from GitHub repository.
 The updated script dynamically determines the user's home directory, ensuring compatibility across different environments and Linux distributions.

 ## Script to Copy:
 ```bash